 - Yubo markets itself as a way to chat and livestream with new friends

-- Yubo’s website says users must be ages 13+ with parental permission
+- Yubo’s website states users must be 13+ and have parental permission

-- Users ages 13 – 17 have their own Yubo community that is separate from adults, however there is no age verification to enter the adult chat area
+- Users ages 13 – 17 can use their own Yubo community, separate from adults.
+However, there is no age verification to enter the adult chat area

 - New users provide their name, birthday, gender, photo, and phone number.
 They can opt to have their ID verified through a website called Yoti.
 Verified users have a yellow check displayed on their profiles